Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

 * **Contact Center Quality Management Insights**: Offers insights to improve contact center operations.

 ### Platform Services
 Common services help manage the entire lifecycle of products and services easily.
-You can configure the settings and the services once and use them across the platform for all products and services.
+You can configure the settings and the services once and use them across the Platform for all products and services.

 #### Key Services
 * **Life cycle management**: Tools for managing the lifecycle of apps and services, including versioning, publishing, and collaboration.
 * **Multi-lingual Support**: Offers support for multiple languages.
 * **Pre-built Integrations**: Provides ready-to-use integrations with other systems.
-* **Generative AI**: Utilizes generative AI across the platform.
+* **Generative AI**: Utilizes generative AI across the Platform.
 * **Omnichannel**: Ensures a seamless experience across various communication channels.

 ### Enterprise Services
-The platform empowers enterprise customers with additional services.
+The Platform empowers enterprise customers with additional services.

 #### Key Services
 * **Role-based Access Controls, Audit Logs**: Ensures security and accountability through access management and logging.
 * **Security, Compliance (SOC-2, PCI, FedRAMP, HIPAA, GDPR)**: Compliant with major security and privacy standards.
 * **Cloud and On-Premise Deployments**: Flexible deployment options.
-* **Scalability, Integrations, Authentication, and Authorization**: Ensures the platform can scale and integrate securely with other systems.
+* **Scalability, Integrations, Authentication, and Authorization**: Ensures the Platform can scale and integrate securely with other systems.

 ## How Does Everything Work Together?
 <img src="../images/xo-platform-components-flow.png">